 Studying Consciousness, Spirituality, & Integrative Health Modalities

-The School of Psychology & Interdisciplinary Inquiry offers both masters and doctoral students an option to declare a Specialization in Consciousness, Spirituality, and Integrative Health (CSIH).
-You may select many paths through this Specialization based upon your interests.
-While a Specialization is not required to earn your degree, it will be listed on your transcript if you complete the requirements.
+The School of Psychology & Interdisciplinary Inquiry offers both master's degree and doctoral psychology students an option to declare a Specialization in Consciousness, Spirituality, and Integrative Health (CSIH).
+Students may select many paths through this Specialization based upon their interests.
+While a Specialization is not required for the degree, it will be listed on your transcript if you complete the requirements.

 The CSIH Specialization takes an integrated (mind, body, and spirit) approach to understanding individual, cultural, and transcultural perspectives to wellness.
 The integrated study of consciousness, spirituality, and health offers ways of understanding people’s inner worlds as accessed through such methods as depth psychology, self-regulation, inner healing, mental imaging, the arts, dream work, and contemplative practice.